Totoual/gAgents/protocols/fipa/README.md

 - Implement different `BusinessLogic` for different scenarios or performatives.
 - Define your own content types as per your application's requirements.
-- Customize the `UniversalHandler` if additional message processing is needed.
+- Customize the `FIPAHandler` if additional message processing is needed.

 ---